 And then toward the end of the afternoon, or more exactly, when the wee clock on the mantle chimes a polite "bingbong . . . bingbong"-four o'clock, Mr. Thorne is usually reminded of a tennis match with Dick Barthelmess or Ronald Colman.
 A match to be played by Mr. Powell.
-For the briefness of a half hour he excuses himself and in the interval there is much running of water, much jerking out of clothes and what not.
-Then, to the visitor's dismay, Mr. William Powell walks slowly and majestically from the bedroom.
+For the briefness of a half hour he excuses himself and in the interval there is much running of water, much jerking out of clothes and what Then, to the visitor's dismay, Mr. William Powell walks slowly and majestically from the bedroom.
 One senses a certain distant relationship between the man who went into the bedroom . . . and the man who came out.
 One is almost tempted to ask Mr. Powell if he has seen Mr. Thorne puttering around in the room beyond . . . but one doesn't.
 One is sure that Mr. Powell's sensibilities would be offended by the mention of "puttering."
 His hair is so immaculately combed-when compared to Thorne's tousled and uncombed head.
 The sports coat, fresh from the tailors, is so beautifully fitted-when one thinks of Mr. Thorne's ill-fitting robe.
 Isn't it odd what a sleeve of the proper length will do to the appearance of the hands?

 BEFORE taking his leave, Mr. Powell is very careful to lock up.
-Every door and window must be shut tightly as though there might be a suppressed desire to keep this sanctum from the very air of Hollywood's pryings.
+Every door and window must be shut tightlyas though there might be a suppressed desire to keep this sanctum from the very air of Hollywood's pryings.
 Just as Mr. Powell slips out the back door, he turns for a last look around.
 As he does so, his eyes look very much like those of Mr. Thorne-such an affectionate glance . . . it seems to weigh the privacy of these rooms and what they stand for in their full value.
 Closing the door, Mr. Powell steps into a smart motor and slides away in a manner called elegent.

-The reason that the street address of No. 3-B has been omitted from the story is that privacy is such an unusual thing in Hollywood that we wouldn't want to spoil it.
+No. 3-B has been omitted from the story is that privacy is such an unusual thing in Hollywood that we wouldn't want to spoil it.
 Besides, Mr. Thorne is a whale of a nice fellow.
-There is one way in which you might be able to find it, however-Mr. Powell and Mr. Thorne are exactly alike in one way: they both enjoy reaching . . . for a high ball.